Thinking, Fast and Slow: Framing

 Framing is the context in which choices are presented.
 Experiment: subjects were asked whether they would opt for surgery if the "survival" rate is 90 percent, while others were told that the mortality rate is 10 percent.
 The first framing increased acceptance, even though the situation was no different.

 Sunk cost

 Rather than consider the odds that an incremental investment would produce a positive return, people tend to "throw good money after bad" and continue investing in projects with poor prospects that have already consumed significant resources.
 In part this is to avoid feelings of regret.

 Overconfidence

 This part (part III, sections 19–24) of the book is dedicated to the undue confidence in what the mind believes it knows.
 It suggests that people often overestimate how much they understand about the world and underestimate the role of chance in particular.
 This is related to the excessive certainty of hindsight, when an event seems to be understood after it has occurred or developed.
-Kahneman's opinions concerning overconfidence are influenced by Nassim Nicholas Taleb.
+Kahneman's opinions concerning overconfidence are influenced by the author Nassim Nicholas Taleb.